arbor-sim/arbor/doc/morphology.rst

 Morphology
 ----------

-A *morphology* provides an description of the geometry of a cell in terms of variable radius unbranched cables, an optional spherical segment at the root of the tree, and their associated tree structure.
+A *morphology* provides a description of the geometry of a cell in terms of unbranched cables with variable radius, an optional spherical segment at the root of the tree, and their associated tree structure.

 Segmentation
 ~~~~~~~~~~~~

 The first step in constructing a morphology from a sample tree is to generate *segments*, of which there are two kinds:

-* *cable segment*: a frustum (cylinder or truncated cone) between two adjacent samples,
+* *Cable segment*: a frustum (cylinder or truncated cone) between two adjacent samples,
   with the centre and radius of each end defined by the location and radius of the samples.
-* *spherical segment*: a sphere with centre and radius specified by the location and radius
+* *Spherical segment*: a sphere with centre and radius specified by the location and radius
   of the root sample.
-Only the root sample can be interpreted as a spherical segment,
+Only the root sample can be interpreted as a spherical segment.

-  which is a user option.
+The following example, based on the model of a soma with a branching dendrite :ref:`above <morph-stree-fig>`,

-The following example, based on the model of a soma with a branching dendrite above, illustrates the segments generated from a sample tree.
+illustrates the segments generated from a sample tree.

 .. _morph-segment-fig: